 No matter how hard I tried, I just couldn’t do it.
 I was also tired.
 My family had been exhausting.
 Besides, I’d been seated by the window, and didn’t have room to type.
 It’s not time yet, I reasoned.
 I’d find new inspiration.

 That motivation, I found, would come far sooner than I imagined, and would be a lot blunter.
-Four hours later, to be precise, as I stood line at Brussels Airport, having my passport checked, at immigration.
+Four hours later, to be precise, as I stood in line at Brussels Airport, having my passport checked, at immigration.